Guaranteed clustering and biclustering via semidefinite programming: Proof of Theorem

-Once the multipliers are chosen, we must establish dual feasibility to prove that $Z^*$ is optimal for \eqref{eq: WKDB relaxation}.
-In particular, we must show that $\lambda, \phi,$ and $\eta$ are nonnegative and $S$ is positive semidefinite.
-To establish nonnegativity of $\lambda, \phi,$ and $\eta$, we will show that $\lambda, \phi$, and $\eta$ are strictly positive in expectation and close to this positive mean with extremely high probability.
+Once the multipliers are chosen, we must establish dual feasibility to prove that $X^*$ is optimal for \eqref{E: w trace relax}.
+In particular, we must show that $\lambda$ and $\eta$ are nonnegative and $S$ is positive semidefinite.
+To establish nonnegativity of $\lambda$ and $\eta$, we will show that these multipliers are strictly positive in expectation and close to their respective means with extremely high probability.
 To establish that $S$ is positive semidefinite, we will show that the diagonal blocks of $S$ dominate the off diagonal blocks with high probability.